lewisitor/facialtts/README.md

 # Wav2Lip Configuration
-WAV2LIP_CHECKPOINT=./Wav2Lip.pth # you will need to download the checkpoint file if you want to use Wav2Lip
+WAV2LIP_CHECKPOINT=./Wav2Lip.pth # you will need to download the checkpoint file if you want to use Wav2Lip For WAV2LIP I used code from the repo of Wav2Lip: https://github.com/Rudrabha/Wav2Lip
 # Google TTS
 Google_TTS_API_KEY=your_google_cloud_key